naseralemi12/Simple-Crud-Functionality/README.md

 ## Features

-- Add new blog post with title, date, and summary
-- Edit existing blog post
+- Add new blog post with title, date, and summaryEdit an existing blog post
 - Delete blog post
 - View list of all blog posts
 - The page is fully responsive and fits all kinds of screen sizes
+- Adding, editing, and deleting blog posts reflect the browser's local storage as well so your data will be available even if you are offline or close the browser and come back later.

 ## Technologies Used